uit-no/hpc-doc/applications/chemistry/VASP/vasp_on_stallo.rst

 * vasp_tbdyn
 * vasp_gam_tbdyn
-_
-.. fpp_vasp_settings:

-FPP settings for each binary:_
+FPP settings for each binary:
 ------------------------------

-# vasp_std is compiled with the following additional FPP flag(s): -DNGZhalf
+#. vasp_std is compiled with the following additional FPP flag(s): -DNGZhalf
-# vasp_gam is compiled with the following additional FPP flag(s): -DNGZhalf -DwNGZhalf
+#. vasp_gam is compiled with the following additional FPP flag(s): -DNGZhalf -DwNGZhalf
-# vasp_ncl is compiled with the following additional FPP flag(s): no modifcations in FPP settings
+#. vasp_ncl is compiled with the following additional FPP flag(s): no modifcations in FPP settings
-# vasp_tbdyn is compiled with the following additional FPP flag(s): -DNGZhalf -Dtbdyn
+#. vasp_tbdyn is compiled with the following additional FPP flag(s): -DNGZhalf -Dtbdyn
-# vasp_gam_tbdyn is compiled with the following additional FPP flag(s): -DNGZhalf -DwNGZhalf -Dtbdyn
+#. vasp_gam_tbdyn is compiled with the following additional FPP flag(s): -DNGZhalf -DwNGZhalf -Dtbdyn

 We would be happy to provide a copy of our build scripts (patches) upon request.